napari/docs/docs/tutorials/fundamentals/viewer.md

 The right side of the status bar contains some helpful tips depending on which layer and tools are currently selected.

 ## Right-click menu
  A context-sensitive menu is available when you right-click on any of the layers.
 The type of layer determines which options are available.
-The options that are not available for that layer are greyed out.
+Note that if you have multiple layers selected, the menu actions will affect all of the selected layers.
+The options that are not available for a layer are greyed out.
 It contains the following options:
 * **Duplicate Layer** - creates a second copy of the selected layer.
 Can be used on **Points**, **Shapes**, **Labels**, and **Image** layers.
 This is useful for testing your analysis on a copy instead of on the original image.
 * **Convert to Labels** - converts an **Image** layer to a **Labels** layer.
 This is useful for converting a binary image segmentation map to a labels layer with each segmented object denoted by its own integer.
 Can also be used on a **Shapes** layer.
 * **Convert to Image** - converts a **Labels** layer into an **Image** layer.